RedOctober117/ChutesAndLadders/README.md

 # Variations
 _See: Win Condition#Variations_
 - Provide an animation of the piece moving by drawing an update as the piece passes each square.
-- If a player lands on an occupied square, the original occupants are moved back _n_ spaces. (maybe 2 spaces?)
+- If a player lands on an occupied square, the original occupants are moved back _n_ spaces (maybe 2?).
 - A command can be given to show a blown up view of a square with the ascii art in place of the players' initials.
 - Make sure the `Board` can accurately draw different board dimensions.
 I have some of the logic in there, but I have not checked it, as the assignment only calls for a size of 10x10.
 - Draw the chutes and ladders either on the existing board or on a duplicate board off to the side.
 Duplicate board would not contain the player pieces and only have a static visual of the chutes and ladders.
+- Provide an animation every time a die is rolled.